From rituals to resting places: An inside look at Prague's cemetery culture

 Czechs tend to favor cremation over traditional burials by a considerable margin.
 In Prague, that percentage is up to 97 percent, more than in most European countries and the U.S. Secular, private memorials, often held in funeral halls unaffiliated with any church, are the norm, though Pavlitová says in Prague, individualized, sometimes non-traditional memorials are gaining ground.

-In 2023, Prague Funeral Services launched the first natural cemetery in the Czech Republic, providing eco-friendly burial options at the Ďáblice Cemetery.
+In 2023, Prague Funeral Services opened the country's first natural cemetery providing eco-friendly burial options at the Ďáblice cemetery.
 This meadow-like area complements the 2015 Memorial Forest, where ashes are interred among trees, further expanding green funeral options to accommodate the growing preference for sustainable and personalized farewells.

 Breaking taboos: Gravedigging workshops and community events